 The data necessary to calculate return on investment for each institution, UNC students, and the State were sourced through the UNC System's data marts, BGI's proprietary workforce datasets, ACS data, and NC Tower data from the North Carolina Department of Commerce.
 Below are the four terrains in which data was collected.

-- and graduate levels, including total credits earned, debt - Section Enrollment data with headcount audits by department - Program data with home
+- credits earned, debt

+- Section Enrollment data with headcount audits by department

+- Program data with home